dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

   }
 end
 ```
-In the above example the nested JSON can become quite a handful
+In the above example the nested JSON can become quite a handful, Kaping solves this by making the code more human readable.

-## What the query looks likes with Kaping
+#### What the query looks likes with Kaping
 ```ruby
 def multi
   date = DateTime.now.strftime('%Y-%m-%d')